 You can find a network security key in different ways, depending on the type of device where you’re searching for it.

 Finding a network security key on a router

 A network security key is often labeled on the exterior of a router.
 You should look for a small sticker at the back or the bottom of the device.
 If it’s not available there, check its packaging box or the manual that came with it from the manufacturer.

-On a router, the network security key would be labeled as a security key, WPA key, or passphrase.
-There would be a default one that came with the new device, but you need to change it to avoid unauthorized access.
+The network security key would be labeled as a security key, WPA key, or passphrase on a router.
+A default one would come with the new device, but you need to change it to avoid unauthorized access.